-OpGen's subsidiary, Curetis, has contractual commitments under its 2016 senior, unsecured loan financing facility of up to $\in 25$ million with the European Investment Bank ("EIB").
-Curetis drew down three tranches under the facility: $\in 10.0$ million in April 2017, $\in 3.0$ million in June 2018, and $\in 5.0$ million in June 2019.
+OpGen's subsidiary, Curetis, has contractual commitments under its 2016 senior, unsecured loan financing facility of up to €25.0 million with the European Investment Bank ("EIB").
+Curetis drew down three tranches under the facility: €10.0 million in April 2017, €3.0 million in June 2018, and €5.0 million in June 2019.
 The first and second tranches have a floating interest rate of EURIBOR plus 4% payable after each 12-month-period from the draw-down-date and another additional 6% interest per annum that is deferred and payable at maturity together with the principal.
-The third tranche originally had a 2.1% participation percentage interest ("PPI").
+The third tranche originally had a 2.1% PPI.
 Upon maturity of the third tranche, which is not before approximately mid-2024 (and no later than mid-2025), the EIB would have been entitled to an additional payment that is equity-linked and equivalent to 2.1% of the then total valuation of Curetis N.V.
-As part of the amendment between the Company and the EIB on July 9, 2020, the parties adjusted the PPI percentage applicable to the previous EIB tranche of $\in 5.0$ million, which was funded in June 2019 from its original 2.1% PPI in Curetis N.V.'s equity value upon maturity to a new 0.3% PPI in OpGen's equity value upon maturity.
+As part of an amendment between the Company and the EIB on July 9, 2020, the parties adjusted the PPI percentage applicable to the third EIB tranche of €5.0 million, which was funded in June 2019 from its original 2.1% PPI in Curetis N.V.'s equity value upon maturity to a new 0.3% PPI in OpGen's equity value upon maturity.
 This right constitutes an embedded derivative, which is separated and measured at fair value with changes being accounted for through income or loss.